zachahn/disqualified/README.md

 * Disqualified only works with Rails.
 * Disqualified does not support multiple queues.
+* Disqualified supports Postgres and MySQL, but it isn't particularly optimized for them.
 * Each Disqualified process assumes it's the only process running.
 Running multiple instances of Disqualified should not hurt, but it is not supported.